Introduction: Kitchen Knives

 We have all seen the golf pro, walk over to his bag and pull out a different club, depending on where his ball lay on the green, or perhaps the mechanic at the local garage pull out a drawer on his tool box, with rows of types and sizes of wrenches.
 Knowing what tool fits the job at hand is the fundamental basis for getting the task completed.
+The same can be said about kitchen knives.

 Just like the golf pro or mechanic, when cooking, we need to know what tools for the job we have sitting in our knife block.